thijsvanloef/palworld-server-docker/migration/README.md

 # Migrate From Existing Server

+> [!WARNING]
+> Use this script at your own risk, I am not responsible for dataloss!
+>
+> Please make sure you always have a backup!

 1. Find a directory which is named by game server name and contains all saved game data, usually it will at `~/Steam/steamapps/common/PalServer/Pal/Saved/SaveGames/0/`
-3. Make sure `migration/migrate.sh`, saved game data directory and mounted volume (e.g. `palworld/`) are in the same directory.
+2. Make sure `migration/migrate.sh`, saved game data directory and mounted volume (e.g. `palworld/`) are in the same directory.
 Like this:

     ```shell
     ubuntu@VM-4-5-ubuntu:~/test-pal-migrate$ ll
     total 24